AdmiralPotato/node-canvas-capture-server/README.md

 ```

-5: When you have captured all of the frames you want included in your animation, stop whatever loop you have which was capturing your frames, and call the `CanvasCapture.send` method, with the a string argument describing the path that you want your PNGs saved out to.
+5: When you have captured all of the frames you want included in your animation, stop whatever loop you have which was capturing your frames, and call the `CanvasCapture.send(pathName)` method, with the a string argument describing the path that you want your PNGs saved out to.

 ```javascript
 //whatever loop was capturing frames should have been stopped by now